GWU-Advanced-OS/project-project-gvisor/report.md

 ### Overview

 gVisor’s purpose is to provide a secure container for processes that are assumed to be untrusted – if you did not write it, it is untrusted!
 Or, at least, that is the philosophy for gVisor.
-Security in depth allows for the ability to run processes in gVisor without the worry of malicious system call use, troublesome file I/O (thank you, Gofer), and even Linux security vulnerabilities that affect other containers (see: https://gvisor.dev/blog/2020/09/18/containing-a-real-vulnerability/).
+Security in depth allows for the ability to run processes in gVisor without the worry of malicious system call use, troublesome file I/O (thank you, Gofer), and even Linux security vulnerabilities that affect other containers: see [here](https://gvisor.dev/blog/2020/09/18/containing-a-real-vulnerability/).

 How does gVisor accomplish this level of depth in security?
 It employs the following mechanisms:
 1. Re-routing and intercepting system calls from the untrusted process.